aesirkth/ground-control/README.md

 ## file structure
 ```
-main.py - starts everything
+main.py - starts a basic tkinter GUI Only used for debugging
+main_qt.py - starts the QT GUI
 utils/
-├─ widgets.py - GUI widgets
+├─ widgets.py - GUI widgets for tkinter (only used for debugging)
-├─ serial_wrapper.py - wrapper around pyserial
+├─ serial_wrapper.py - wrapper around pyserial also contains the base for the
+                       telecommand and telemetry thread
 ├─ gateway.py - all the code for the gateway
 ├─ telemetry.py - all the code for the telemetry downlink
+├─ telecommand.py - all the code for the telecommand downlink
-├─ data_functions.py - functions and datatypes to handle the raw serial data
+├─ data_handling.py - functions and datatypes to handle the raw serial data
-├─ data_functionsp.py - W.I.P implementation of the real protocol
+├─ widgets_qt - GUI widgets for the dashboard
+├─ data/
-├─ data/ - backups of the raw serial communication
+   ├─   backups of the raw serial communication
 ```
-things to do:
-* Make serial wrapper init communication with a RFD modem and the launchpad gateway.
-* Implement gateway transmission protocol

-* Work on the UI
-    * Figure out a better way to represent widgets,\
-    * Start grouping widgets together in a frame so you don't have to place everything manually\
-    * implement the map thing from the old dashboard\
-    * A actual map that shows the rocket position would be cool\
-    * create two windows, for engine and flight controller\